ej619/HOMEWORK1-REFACTORING/README.md

 ## Description

-- Remediate the Horiseon website so the content is easiliy accesible by visitors.
+- Remediate code to follows accesibility  so that the site is optimized for sesrch engines.

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards